Code-Institute-Submissions/Jokes-Quotes/README.md

 The user types can be defined as one of the following:

-* Users seeking online entertainment
+* Users searching for topics such as humour, fun, jokes, inspiration, quotes and all related search terms.
 * Users searching specifically for jokes and/or quotes
+* Active users of social media channels including Facebook & Twitter
 * Content Marketers
 * Niche Bloggers
+* Users who may search specifically for joke generator or quote generator.

-These groups make up the target audience and each user has a reason or need to visit the site.
+These groups make up the target audience and each user type has a reason or need to visit the site.
 The site has been designed to meet those needs as well as the needs of the business.

 Clear sections which relate specifically to all of the user types above are built into the website's design.